 William Blake: "Art is the tree of life"

-Engravings and watercolors by William Blake (1757 – 1827) were on exhibit at the Petit Palais in Paris this past spring through June.
-I think it’s back in the UK now, and perhaps headed elsewhere.
-Catch it if you can.
-As a chance to get to know better this extraordinary, visionary poet, it was a treat.
+Engravings and watercolors by William Blake (1757 – 1827) were on exhibit at the Petit Palais in Paris in the spring of 2009.
+As a chance to get to know better this extraordinary, visionary poet, it was an awesome show in the traditional sense of the word.

 The following was printed in English on one of the walls of the exhibit when I walked in: